 The following is not intended to serve as legal advice, but rather as a reference for information about protests and demonstrations in the District of Columbia.
 Specific legal questions should be directed to the National Lawyers Guild or a licensed attorney.
 This information applies only to the District of Columbia.
 Different laws and practices apply in Virginia and Maryland.

-Information about cases pending in DC Superior Court can be found in their online database.
-The database can be searched by defendant name or case number and includes information such as the name of the defendant’s attorney, the charge(s) that have been filed by the prosecutor, whether there the court entered a contribution order, the upcoming court dates in the case, pending motions, and the outcome of hearings that have already occurred.
-In order to access or print documents that have been filed in the case, persons must go to the Criminal Clerk’s Office on the 4th Floor of the DC Superior Court (500 Indiana Ave NW) and use the public terminals.
+Information about cases pending can be found in the DC Superior Court’s online database.
+The database can be searched by name or case number and includes information such as the name of the defendant’s attorney, the charge(s) that have been filed by the prosecutor, whether the court entered a contribution order, the upcoming court dates in the case, pending motions, and the outcome of hearings that have already occurred.
+The only way to access or print the documents that have been filed in the case is by using the public terminals in the Criminal Clerk’s Office on the 4th Floor of the DC Superior Court (500 Indiana Ave NW).
 Bring your own paper.

 Obtaining a Criminal Defense Attorney

-The court will sometimes order a defendant to pay a certain amount towards their own defense.
-Before making any payments, a defendant should ask their lawyer about whether a “contribution order” has been entered in their case and whether that order can be reduced or vacated.
+The arraignment judge will sometimes order a defendant to pay a certain amount towards their own defense.
+Before making any payments, a defendant should ask their lawyer about whether a ‘contribution order’ has been entered in their case and whether that order can be reduced or vacated.